arkime/arkimeweb/_posts/rules/2021-03-15-drop-syn-scan.md

 ---
 title: Drop Syn Scan
-description: 'Sample rule to drop all syn scans.
+description: 'Rule to drop all syn scans from saving the session to Elasticsearch.
 It requires packets.src = 1, packets.dst = 0, and tcpflags.syn = 1.'
 tags: syn scan drop
 ---

 ```
----
-version: 1
-rules:
   - name: "Drop syn scan"
     when: "beforeFinalSave"
     fields: